Download from the App Store HERE.

 General Bus Information

-- Once students enter Kindergarten, bus transportation is provided to elementary age students as long as they attend the elementary school that is within the district they reside.
+Once students enter Kindergarten, bus transportation is provided to elementary-age students as long as they attend the elementary school that is within the district they reside in.
 We do not transport School of Choice and In-District Transfer students.

 Appropriate Behavior on busses and at bus stops